zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 [end of dialogue]

 Jonas begins by saying to Jenny, “Hi, Jenny.
 Are yo u getting your kids ready for school, too?”
-I suppose Jonas means here getting yo ur kids prepared to go to school.
+I suppose Jonas means here getting your kids prepared to go to school.
 Schools in the United States usually start their classes in the fall – in late August, early September.
-Jenny says, “Yes, as you c an see, we’re buying a lot of school supplies.”
+Jenny says, “Yes, as you can see, we’re buying a lot of school supplies.”
 “School supplies” would be things  like pencils, notebooks, erasers, pens – that sort of thing.

 Jonas says, “Did you get the school letter remindin g parents to submit proof of immunization before the first day of school?”
 “Immu nization” (immunization) means giving the body the ability to protect itself  from a certain disease, either because it has already had that disease, or more li kely because it has received what’s called a “vaccine.”
 A “vaccine” (vaccine) is  a medicine that is put into your body that allows your body to fight a particular di sease.
 Usually the idea is that the vaccine will prevent you from getting that dise ase.